bodleian/bodleian.recipe.fedorainstance/README.rst

 the recipe supports the following options:

 ``version``
     fedora version.
-Valid values are: 4, 3, 3.8, 3.7, 2.2.4 And version 3.7 is a default for ``version`` = 3
+Valid values are: 4, 3, 3.8, 3.7, 2.2.4 And version 3.7 is
+    a default for ``version`` = 3.
 Default configurations can be found in *bodleian/recipe/fedorainstance/recipe_config.ini*

 ``tomcat-home``
     tomcat installation directory.

 ``fedora-url-suffix``
     the url suffix that should lead to your fedora instance under tomcat.
 It should be only a single word.
+This is not applicable when ``version`` is set to 2.

 Optional options
 *********************

 ``url``
     the url to your fedora package.
 You may want to override the default download url in *bodleian/recipe/fedorainstance/recipe_config.ini*.

 ``unpack-war-file``
     set 'false' will prevent the recipe from unpacking the fedora war file to